janvanmansum/easy-manage-deposit/docs/index.md

           ---

-          Subcommand: load-properties - (Re-)loads the deposit properties into the database, overwriting the current records -h, --help   Show help message
+          Subcommand: load-properties - (Re-)loads the deposit properties into the database, overwriting the current records -l, --location  <arg>   Only load deposits from this location (one of: SWORD2, INGEST_FLOW, INGEST_FLOW_ARCHIVED
+            -h, --help              Show help message

             trailing arguments:
               uuid (not required)   Only load this deposit
           ---

           Subcommand: run-service - Starts EASY Manage Deposit as a daemon